Jelly Palm - Butia odorata

 Origin

-Native to the grasslands, and dry woodlands and savannahs of central-southern Brazil and contiguous Argentina and Uruguay 5
+Native to the grasslands, and dry woodlands and savannahs of central-southern Brazil and contiguous Argentina and Uruguay.
+5

 Description

 Solitary, erect, to 6 m tall and 50 cm in diameter, covered with old, woody leaf bases or ridged with leaf scars.
-Leaves: Pinnate, reduplicate, with a twisting, arched rachis.
-The petiole is armed with spines along the margins; the linear, blue-green or gray-green leaflets, with
+Leaves: pinnate, reduplicate, with a twisting, arched rachis.
+The petiole is armed with spines along the margins (Fig. 7); the linear, blue-green or gray-green leaflets, with large brownish ramenta on the abaxial surface, are regularly arranged and form a V-shape.
+2

 Jelly palms vary considerably in nature, the forms differing in ultimate height, trunk thickness, leaf color and amount of arching, and fruit color and taste.
 Their neat, compact growth makes them very attractive landscape features.
 They are widely used as specimen trees in California and northern Florida, where they also function well in median and avenue plantings.
 3